Earlier this year

 Recent BAR issues have printed numerous letters praising the editorial changes.
 Duh.
 Editors never print critical letters (except when the writer can be made to look foolish).
 The real test of who the readers of any magazine are is to look at whom the paid ads target.
 90% or more of a magazinee budget is ad revenue, and advertizers want to see a profit from the high cost of those ads (or they go away), so the ad department of every magazine works hard to identify their readers so that the advertizers can target actual potential buyers.
 So who are they?
 The most expensive back cover on the Summer issue: ChristianBook.com.
 Only committed (conservative) Christians buy Christian books, everybody else thinks the whole idea is foolish.
 Inside back cover: Discover Bible Lands ("Biblical Jordan," "In Paul's Footsteps," Biblical this, Biblical that) they are selling tours to people who read the Bible and care about it enough to spend thousands of dollars to see where Jesus and Paul walked.
 Those are not nice places to visit, I know, I've been there.
 Near the middle (lower priced page placement) is usually somebody marketing low-cost jewelry with a faint Christian hint, here a "Helenite" (faux emerald, named for the volcano that Creationists frequently mention) necklace for $130, including "free" earrings.
 Conservative Christians are notoriously stingy, but guys are told in church to "love their wives."
 Nobody teaches them to treat their women right, they just need to buy them (not very expensive) baubles.
 This is aimed right at them.

 It will take a few years before the Christians realize they've been had, so Corbett can honestly claim (this year) that circulation has not decreased.
+He notably did not say it increased.
 I would guess that BAR will shutter its doors about a decade away, give or take a few years.
 Maybe I'll hang on and watch it happen.
 Or not.

 It was a fine mag under Hershel Shanks.
 Oh well.